com-480-data-visualization/project-2023-imdbtop/README.md

 #### 2. Motivation & Target audience:

-Nowadays, there are more and more commercial films and more and more platforms than ever before.
-In this modern age of information explosion, many people who are interested in films or just want to find a film to watch to pass the time can find it difficult to choose from the wide range of films on offer.
-Our goal is to provide an easy, intuitive movie search site paired with a recommendation system that gives people who want to see quality movies but struggle to choose a movie based on more than just an overview of the movie or other users' ratings.
+Since our intention is to recommend quality films, we have chosen the IMDB top 250 films data.
+There are more commercial films and platforms available today than ever before.
+Many individuals who are interested in movies or just want to locate a movie to watch to pass the time may find it challenging to choose from the huge selection of movies available in today's world of information explosion.
+Our objective is to offer a simple, user-friendly movie search platform together with a suggestion feature that enables those who want to see high-caliber films but find it difficult to make a decision based just on plot summaries or user reviews.

 As everyone's favorite films have different directions, our search system will give users a large degree of freedom to search.
-For example, search by country of directors or actors, search by genre, search by IMDB rating score, search by box office or profitability of a film, etc.
+For example, search by country of directors or actors/actress, search by genre, search by IMDB rating score, search by box office or profitability of a film, etc. Furthermore, we want to give a visual recommendation page so that users can choose the recommended movies more intuitively.

 ### Exploratory Data Analysis